citp/privacy-policy-historical/f/fi/fin/findmypast.co.uk.md

 ### If we change hands:

-If the findmypast.com business transfers to anyone else, you agree that we can pass your information to that person, so they can continue to provide you with the service.
+If the Findmypast business transfers to anyone else, you agree that we can pass your information to that person, so they can continue to provide you with the service.

 ### Changes to this policy: